pcastellanoescuder/POMAShiny/README.md

-POMAShiny is a web-based tool that provides a structured, flexible and user-friendly workflow for pre-processing, exploratory data analysis (EDA) and statistical analysis of mass spectrometry-based omics data.
+POMAShiny is a web-based tool that provides a structured, flexible and user-friendly workflow for pre-processing, exploratory data analysis (EDA) and statistical analysis of metabolomics and proteomics data.
 This tool is based on the [**POMA**](http://pcastellanoescuder.github.io/POMA/) R/Bioconductor package, which increases the reproducibility and flexibility of the analysis outside the web environment.
 POMAShiny’s workflow is structured